Gleyber Torres Player Props: Yankees vs. Astros

-Gleyber Torres -- with an on-base percentage of .238 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the New York Yankees against the Houston Astros, with Cristian Javier on the mound, on August 3 at 7:15 PM ET.
+After hitting .256 with three doubles, a home run, two walks and four RBI in his past 10 games, Gleyber Torres and the New York Yankees face the Houston Astros (who will hand the ball to Hunter Brown) at 7:05 PM ET on Friday.

-In his last game, he had three hits (going 3-for-4 with a double) against the Rays.
+In his last game, he racked up two hits (going 2-for-3) against the Astros.

 Gleyber Torres Game Info & Props vs. the Astros